GauBen/typed-board/README.md

 ### `src/post-build.ts`

-This is not necessary to run the application, but it'll come handy to have a simple way to generate the schema file.
-We'll use it in the next step.
+This is not necessary to run the application, but it will come handy to have a simple way to generate the schema file.

 ```ts
 import { writeSchema } from "./schema.js";